 - Its purpose is to assess how well you understand the Student Handbook - If you have any questions about the Review Questions, ask your A class instructor - Named for the classes in which they are due.
-For example: 3a Student Handbook Review Questions are due before class 3a starts. - All Review Questions are completed and turned in through classmarker and are available 2 weeks before the assignment is due - START THIS TODAY.
+For example: 3a Student Handbook Review Questions are due before class 3a starts. - All Review Questions are completed and turned in through LMS, and are available at least 2 weeks before the assignment is due.
+Assignments not completed due to absence or that are late are still completed on LMS.
+The grade in the Student Portal will be updated within 2-3 business days. - START THIS TODAY.
 The onus is on you as the student to ask questions about the assignment before the assignment is due. - This set of Review Questions contains 15 questions - Use your Student Handbook and A: 35-38 in your packet to do this assignment.